AxilleasGalanis/MimMax-Algorithm-App/README.md

 # MimMax Algorithm Application
 This application showcases the MinMax algorithm enhanced by alpha-beta pruning.
 To execute the program make sure to download and import the [org.json](https://repo1.maven.org/maven2/org/json/json/20230227/json-20230227.jar) library.
+Furthermore, sample trees in JSON format are available within the "Samples" folder.

 # Compilation and Execution
 First of all download the the [org.json](https://repo1.maven.org/maven2/org/json/json/20230227/json-20230227.jar) library.
 Then